KostasKoutrou/kostaskoutrou.github.io/_posts/ts-mde-event-viewer.md

 event tables to look for and what they include

+how an event XML is formatted (System and EventData).

 A great thing about the Windows Event Viewer is that all of its logs are stored as XML data, so custom views can be created using XPath queries, where only the needed events can be filtered out.
 XPath (XML Path Language) is a query language used to find and extract specific information from an XML document.

 Using XPath allows for creating shareable filtered views where only the detections and blocks done by Defender are shown, which results in similar reports to the ones created using the KQL queries shown in the previous post [Using KQL to identify detections from MDE - Getting to know MDE Part 2](https://kostaskoutrou.github.io/2026/01/06/using-kql-for-mde.html).